huggingface/blog/vit-align.md

     print(f"{model.config.id2label[c.item()]} with probability {round(preds[0, c.item()].item(), 4)}")
 ```

 And we are done!
 To make things even easier and shorter, we can also use the convenient image classification [pipeline](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.ImageClassificationPipeline) and pass the Kakao Brain ViT repo name as our target model to initialize the pipeline.
-We can then pass in a URL or a local path to an image or a Pillow image and optionally use the `top_k` argument to only return the top k predictions.
+We can then pass in a URL or a local path to an image or a Pillow image and optionally use the `top_k` argument to return the top k predictions.
 Let's go ahead and get the top 5 predictions for our image of cats and remotes.

 ```shell
 >>> from transformers import pipeline